yemisprojects/eks-infra/README.md

 <h4>Resources deployed</h4>

-Below is a list of key resources deployed via the pipeline.
-For a complete list of all resources, see the [doc for terraform](https://github.com/yemisprojects/eks-infra/tree/main/eks_infra/dev#readme) within this repo.
+Below is a list of key resources deployed via the pipeline by default in us-east-1.
+For a complete list of all resources, see the [terraform docs](https://github.com/yemisprojects/eks-infra/tree/main/eks_infra/dev#readme) for the code within this repo.

 1. Jenkins running on EC2 accessible via SSM
 2. EKS Cluster with 1 managed node group